mano82/Shadowdark-1/Rules/3) Characters/Ancestry/Dwarf.md

+---
+ancestry: dwarf
+tags: ancestry
+---

-*Brave, stalwart folk as sturdy as the stone kingdoms they carve inside mountains.
+*Brave, stalwart folk as sturdy as the stone kingdoms they carve inside mountains.*

 You know the Common and Dwarvish languages.